DeebotUniverse/docs/docs/integrations/home-assistant/examples/commands.md

 ## Empty dustbin with auto-empty station

-Manually start empting the dustbin, when the robot is dokced on a auto-empty station.
+Manually start empting the dustbin, when the robot is docked on a auto-empty station.

 ```yaml
 service: vacuum.send_command